cassiancc/TierAway/README.md

 Have a tier list idea that's too niche, something you're creating just for yourself or a few friends?
 Tier Away is perfect.

+Tier Away is in open beta.
+Bugs may occur.

 # Getting Started
 Creating a tier list couldn't be easier.
 Just head to the site, click the Plus button, and upload your images.